‘RHOC’ Star Braunwyn Windham-Burke Plans To Stay Married To Husband Sean Despite Coming Out As A Lesbian

 The Real Housewives of Orange County star Braunwyn Windham-Burke came out as a lesbian on Wednesday, December 2 in an interview with GLAAD, per a video posted to YouTube.
-The 43-year-old also made a post on Instagram announcing her coming out where she said she was so happy to finally be living her truth.
+The 43-year-old also made a post on Instagram announcing her coming out and stated she was so happy to finally be living her truth.
 Despite admitting that she has never been attracted to men and has always known she was a lesbian, Braunwyn plans to stay married to longtime husband Sean Burke.

 Braunwyn also shared a photo of her partner, Kris, to her Instagram story on Wednesday, according to a PEOPLE report.
 Kris has met the Bravo star’s family and has even joined the large group for dinner.
 The mother-of-seven said Sean is still her best friend, and they are doing everything they can to make their unique situation work.